bche722/softeng702-project/README.md

 2 ways of clicking with minimal screen occlusion:
 - **Volume Down Button** - Volume down button is overridden to register a click when pressed on.
 - **Back Tapping** - Tapping the back of the device triggers a click.

+2 optional configuration for improving accuracy:
+- **Smoothing Coefficient** - process the motion sensor signal data to smooth the movement of the cursor.
+- **Delay Coefficient** - introduce delays on the cursor to cancel out the offset of hand movement when performing click.

 ## Using the library in your project
 Before you can use the accel-point-click functionalities in your app, you must first download and import the library into your project.
 The minimum API level requirement for the library is 21.